robinbenitezmora/Vet-Clinic-Database/README.md

 # Vet Clinic Database

-> This is a database for a vet clinic.
-It contains information about animals and their owners.
-> It also contain information about the vets and the visits they have made to the animals.
+This is a veterinary clinic management application designed to streamline the appointment scheduling process and workflow management of veterinary clinics, using Ruby language and PostgreSQL database manager.
+This application is the perfect solution for managing a veterinary clinic.

 ## Getting Started